AionNext/BizCod/Programming Guide/Data.md

 # Data domain

-once the data models are defined they can be grouped into cogerent set of models called object domain.
+once the data models are defined they can be grouped into coherent set of data models called object domain.
 A domain is a collection of data models that

+- models
+- functions
+- associations

 ```js